 For extraction systems, we provide removal of vessel fire risk and issue certification for insurance.

-In addition to air handlers, we also service fan coil units (FCUs) located throughout the vessel’s accommodation and guest areas.
-These units play a critical role in distributing conditioned air within cabins and interior spaces.
-When neglected, fan coils can accumulate dust, biofilm, and microbial growth within the coil fins, blower wheels, and drain trays.
+In addition to air handling units, we also service fan coil units (FCUs) located throughout the vessel’s accommodation and guest areas.
+These units play a key role in distributing conditioned air within cabins and interior spaces.

 Before and after HVAC duct cleaning — improving air quality, safety, and compliance on board.